-"Average Cost" data for the Installation of Lights on major / minor roads for the 2019-20 financial year was obtained from Endeavour Energy Public Lighting pricing model used to determine tariffs for the current regulatory period.
+"Average Cost" data for the Installation of Lights on major / minor roads for FY21 was obtained from Endeavour Energy Public Lighting pricing model used to determine tariffs for the current regulatory period.

-"Average Cost" data for the Replacement/Maintenance of Lights on major / minor roads for the 2019/20 financial year have been calculated using current labour and vehicles rates including on-costs, current average completion times for light replacement or maintenance, and current prices for respective lamps and luminaires.
+"Average Cost" data for the Replacement/Maintenance of Lights on major / minor roads for FY21 financial year have been calculated using current labour and vehicles rates including on-costs, current average completion times for light replacement or maintenance, and current prices for respective lamps and luminaires.